ImranR98/SnapSpace/README.md

 > This is a Work In Progress.
 - Implement pagination on frontend (server side ready).
 - Server side search that works with above pagination.
-- UI overhaul.
-Current look is `B A D`.
-- Upload size limit and storage per user limit.
+- Storage per user limit.

 ## Development